 - iOS (iPhones, iPads, iPods): Press the power button on the top right corner of your device and at the same time, press the home button.
 The screen should flash, and if you have sound enabled you will hear a camera shutter sound.
 You should then find the picture with the rest of your images in the Photos App on your device.

-Press the Print Screen Button on your keyboard.
+Windows: Press the Print Screen Button on your keyboard.
 This may be labelled as PrtScn, or Prtn Scrn or Print Scn, and is most often found at the top right of your keyboard.
 This will copy your entire screen to your clipboard.
 You will then need to “paste” (Ctrl + V) the image into a document to save it for future reference.

 - OSX (Apple Computers): Press CMD, Shift and 3 at the same time.
 This will take a shot of your entire screen and save it to your desktop